All Episodes

 What does he do?

-He doesn't uh he doesn't say, Well, why can't Obama pay my mortgage and why can't Obama take care of my car payments?
+And why can't Obama take care of my car payments?

-Uh, and why can't my uh why can't Obama find me some government make work job?
+And why can't Obama find me some government make work job?

 He founded his own business.

-That that is that is the great thing about America.
+That is the great thing about America.

-That's what drives America, that's what supports America is small business.
+That's what supports America is small business.

-And we have done terrible things to we do terrible things to small business uh in this country.
+And we have done terrible things to we do terrible things to small business in this country.

-Uh and we uh uh and we're proposing to make them worse.
+And we're proposing to make them worse.

-It's incorporated in the State of Delaware.
+It's incorporated in the state of Delaware.

 It's reorganizing itself as a Canadian company to take advantage of Canadian corporate tax rates.